uvaai/dpl/exams/exam2/exam.md

 - `add_produce(produce)`: adds a Produce instance to the `inventory` under its `name`.
 - `remove_produce(produce_name)`: removes a Produce instance from the `inventory`.
 Print an error if the produce is not present in the supermarket.
 - `find_produce(produce_name)`: returns the `name`, `price`, and `quantity` of a produce as a tuple if it is present in the `inventory`.
 Print an error and return `None` if the produce is not present in the supermarket.
+- `calculate_total_revenue()`: calculates and returns the total possible revenue for the store.
+This is the sum of the quantity of each item present in the inventory multiplied by its price.

 For a reference of the error messages, see the output of the example below.